Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     * 6x Section Lacks Heading
 * ***Action Taken:***
     * None
     * Reason: They are Warnings and not errors.
 Forcing additional headings into the project would offer a minor improvement to asscessibility scores.
-As the Accessibility Evaluation and Lighthouse Tests show the site has a good accessibility rating, changes will not be made at this time.
+As the accessibility Evaluation and Lighthouse Tests show the site has a good accessibility rating, changes will not be made at this time.

 ### CSS - https://jigsaw.w3.org/css-validator/